 Pickle Crisp Granules (optional-see FYI below)

-Wash peppers (see FYI below).
+Wash peppers (see note below).
+Remove seeds.
 Core and cut into rings.
 Combine, mix well, and set aside (take caution while handling hot peppers).

 Combine water, vinegar, and garlic and bring to a boil.
 Lower heat and gently boil for about five to six minutes so the garlic can infuse into the brine.
 Discard the garlic.